 This decrease in RMR can make weight loss increasingly difficult with age.

-Your initial body weight also affects how quickly you can expect to lose weight.
+Your initial body mass and composition may also affect how quickly you can expect to lose weight.

-For example, a person weighing 300 pounds (136 kg) may lose 10 pounds (4.5 kg) after reducing their daily intake by 500 calories for 2 weeks.
+For example, a person weighing 300 pounds (136 kg) may lose 10 pounds (4.5 kg) after reducing their daily intake by 1,000 calories and increasing physical activity for 2 weeks.